Any accurate sales forecast is a guaranteed gift towards your bank balance, your sanity, and your stress levels!

 So following the template above, when you’re thinking about creating your accurate sales forecast it’s perfectly acceptable to ask and re confirm the following, through all the stages in the sales process:

 - You’re the person who will make the final decision on this?
-Will that decision need to be signed of by anyone else?
+Who else needs to sign off on that decision?
 Who holds the budget for this purchase?
 What part do they play in deciding who to buy from?

 - We agree that the costs associated with doing nothing provide a clear and definitive ROI using our solution/product/service?